Tradeshift/actions-workflow-npm/README.md

 None of these updates should be a breaking change, since they respect the [version ranges](https://semver.npmjs.com/).
 They'll potentially save you and your team a lot of time by preventing `Dependabot` vulnerability alerts that you'd have to deal with manually otherwise.

 The lock file will be generated using the `npm`/`yarn` version that matches the `node` version specified on the `.nvmrc` file for your project.
+The workflow also removes entries for `package-lock.json` on your `.gitignore` file.

 To enable it for a repo, create a new workflow with the following contents: